 Do you have room for my family on your trip to (wherever)?
 Is your trip to (wherever) full?

 The status of each trip is updated in the trip description.
-Sometimes my trips fill very quickly, so I won’t know how many spots are available until I receive your registration.
-If we don’t have spots available, you can go on the waiting list.
+Sometimes my trips fill very quickly, so it changes from minute to minute.
+If we don’t have spots for your family, you can sign up for waitlist notifications and get a text when more spots come available.

 Can I opt out of the hotels on your trips?